aimeele97/netflix_time_series_sentiment_analysis/README.md

 </table>
 </div>

-- Display the top 5 reviews with 1 score recently with the most thumbsup from audiences
+- Display the top 5 most recent reviews with a score of 1, having the highest number of thumbs-ups from audiences.

 | Review Content                                                                                                                                                                                                                                                                                                | Review Date             | Thumbs Up Count |